Damyan24/VehicleRentalSystem/README.md

 * Gathering the information for the vehicle of choice using the VehicleService methods.

-* Gathering the information about our customer using the CustomerSerive methods
+* Gathering the information about our customer using the CustomerService methods

 * Returning invoice